Hormone Therapy: The Basics

-This answer varies, depending on the type of cancer being treated.
-Many patients will have radiology studies (CT scans, MRI scans, PET scans) every so often to see how the tumor is responding (shrunk, stayed the same, or grown).
+This depends on the type of cancer being treated.
+Many patients will have imaging tests (CT scans, MRI scans, PET scans) to see how the tumor is responding (shrunk, stayed the same, or grown).
 Some types of tumors can be followed using a specific "tumor marker.”
-This is a substance that is either produced directly by the tumor, or by the body in response to the tumor, and can be measured by a blood test.
+A tumor marker is either made directly by the tumor, or by the body in response to the tumor, and can be measured with a blood test.
 If the therapy is working, one would expect the tumor marker level to decrease.
 In some cases, a decrease in a patient's symptoms may be able to signal if the medications are shrinking the tumor or not.
-Talk with your healthcare provider about your specific situation.
+Talk with your healthcare provider about your tumor marker levels.

 Classes of Hormone Therapy

 An antiestrogen or estrogen blocker works by blocking estrogen receptors in breast tissue.
-While estrogen may not actually cause breast cancer, it is necessary for the cancer to grow in some breast cancers.
+While estrogen may not cause breast cancer, it is needed for the cancer to grow in some breast cancers.
 With estrogen blocked, the cancer cells that feed off estrogen may not be able to survive.

 Estrogen receptor antagonist

 In women who have gone through menopause, estrogen is mainly made by converting androgens (sex hormones produced by the adrenal glands) into estrogens.
-An enzyme called aromatase is responsible for this conversion.
+An enzyme called aromatase makes this conversion happen.
 Aromatase inhibitors block this conversion, leading to less estrogen in the body.